 A part of the cirriculum

 Sex education has been compulsory in Sweden since 1955.
-Despite this, the subject has not been compulsory for those studying to become teachers.
+Read more about including sex education within the scope of multiple courses and subjects at the Swedish National Agency for Education.
+Despite being compulsory for pupils, the subject has not been compulsory for those studying to become teachers.
 A survey that RFSU carried out in 2004 showed that only six percent of those studying to become teachers had received some form of sexuality education.
 In response, RFSU is working to make sexuality and relationship education a compulsory element of coursework for those studying to become teachers.